-I invite you to join my Facebook community where we talk about the good, the bad, and they ugly – like when it’s 10:00 pm and all you want to do is eat ice cream.
+Try joining a Facebook Group where they talk about the good, the bad, and the ugly – like when it’s 10:00 pm and all you want to do is eat ice cream.
 Inside the group you will get support, advice and a safe place to talk with others about shared goals.

 Arm Yourself With These Solutions

 Cravings will come and go, but when you have solutions in your arsenal, you’ll be in charge of your cravings, rather than you being controlled by them.

 So, let’s get honest here.
 My biggest craving I get is salty chips.
 I notice it happens when I’m stressed, like when I have a deadline coming or when I have too much on my plate.

 To combat those cravings, I utilize two solutions – “Get to the root of your cravings” and “Do something else.”
 When I’m mindful of the times I’m craving chips because of stress, I try to do things to de-stress such as deep breathing, stretching techniques or a quick workout.